Wednesday, 3 December 2025

 It was a dark day when the Labor government announced that they were not proceeding with the Melbourne CBD medically supervised injecting room that they had promised.
 They already had the building.
 They knew that it was necessary, that it would save more lives, and instead they crumbled to the businesses and opponents who said, ‘Not in my backyard.’
 Well, people are already using injectable drugs in our city, and they are dying from preventable drug overdose.
 Leaving people out in the open without medical supervision to use these substances will lead to more deaths and will put people and our communities in harm’s way.

 It was deeply disappointing that Yarra and Melbourne city councils have voted to end their support of supervised injecting services.
 I know that not all councillors supported the motions that passed these councils, but that there was a majority of support is really concerning.
 These councils seem to be buying into, frankly, cheap, populist and stigmatising rhetoric that ignores the fact that offering overdose prevention services should be above politics.
-The decisions made as to where medically supervised injecting rooms are offered should only be made based on the evidence.
+The decisions as to where medically supervised injecting rooms are offered should only be made based on the evidence.
 Where there is evidence of injectable drug harm, we need to be offering drug harm reduction services.
 Where people are dying in our streets from drug overdoses, we need to be offering medically supervised injecting centres and their wraparound supports.
 It is just that simple.
 Choosing politics over the lives of people who use drugs in our community is despicable.
 The councillors who claim to care about people who use drugs but then vote to oppose these services in their areas should be ashamed of themselves.

 Medically supervised injecting centres like that of North Richmond are not the panacea to drug harm.
 They are absolutely life-saving and life-changing, but they are one part of a holistic approach to reducing drug-related harm in our community.
 There is more we can be doing to support people experiencing addiction who are also experiencing poor mental health and people who are experiencing PTSD.
 We need to make sure that there is adequate housing for those experiencing homelessness or housing instability.
 Pharmacotherapy is crucial to helping people end or reduce their drug use and dependence, and Victoria needs to expand access to these services, including by offering many more hydromorphone places than are currently available.

 Medically supervised injecting rooms are also an important tool given the rise that we are routinely seeing of potent synthetic opioids like nitazenes in our state.
 These drugs, which are found in a range of illicit substances, often as a contaminant, are often many, many times stronger than substances that we all hear about, like heroin.
 The naloxone program of vending machines and take-home kits is excellent, and it should be expanded.
 But so too is offering people access to the life-saving care that our medically supervised injecting centres provide.
+People in our state are using injectable drugs.
+People are dying from overdoses in our communities.
+My colleagues and I want to make sure that people who are vulnerable in our state have access to safety and security and the service that services like North Richmond provide.
+The North Richmond MSIR is very literally saving lives and offering so much more to our community.
+I call on all members of this chamber to support this motion and to support the important work of the supervised injecting room in North Richmond.

 On this side of the house we want more rehabilitation, and we want people off these dangerous drugs.
 We have seen the harm it has done in so many areas, not just to them personally but also to the broader community, around crime, spiralling and a life of really appalling situations, with the numbers that are now using these awful, awful drugs.
 Whether it is heroin, whether it is ice, whether it is a combination of very serious drugs, it does no good to anyone, and we need to have a greater focus on rehabilitation and a greater focus on more mental health beds to cater for this.
 What I have great concerns around, with the injecting room, is we can never see the data about how many people have actually been rehabilitated.
 Where is the rehabilitation?
-Where are the numbers that have said ‘There are X amount of people going into this facility and X number being rehabilitated and off drugs’?
+Where are the numbers that have said, ‘There are x amount of people going into this facility and x number being rehabilitated and off drugs’?
 We never see the data.
 We do not get that.
-We get spin and we get the numbers saying that we have saved lives.
+We get spin and we get the numbers saying we have saved lives.
 Well, there are people dying around the injecting room.
 There are children walking past dead bodies.
-There is the most appalling anti-social behaviour and crimes that have gone on.
+There is the most appalling antisocial behaviour and crimes that have gone on.

 I have been to the community meetings from day one, well before most of you were in the Parliament, because this issue has been a big issue for the residents and the community.
-The Victoria Street traders have spoken about the issues that they have been facing since injecting room opened.
+The Victoria Street traders have spoken about the issues that they have been facing since the injecting room opened.
 It is in the wrong place.
 Even the left-leaning Stephen Jolly is saying we got it wrong – the government got it wrong.
 I will come back to some of his comments because he is speaking on behalf of his community, and they are speaking out and quite rightly saying that this should not be tolerated in any way.
 Mr Puglielli’s motion does talk about the prevention of overdose deaths and offering wraparound support and pathways to recovery, and that is what I am most interested in.
 Our shadow minister Emma Kealy has been leading the charge.
 She led the charge on opioid replacement therapy, and the government followed suit and finally made that commitment.
 But we have said for years that we do not support this, and residents have felt ignored by the government because of the community safety crisis that is in their areas.
 This is of the government’s own making.

 Just a few weeks ago hundreds of locals marched against the injecting room because they have had enough, they are fed up with it, and they cited the rising crime rates and the business closures.
 Anyone can see Victoria Street and what has happened to that vibrant strip that now is too dangerous for many people to even contemplate going to in order to attend restaurants there, and restaurateurs say that they have to close their doors.
 That is not what we want to see.
 We want to see vibrancy.
 We do not want to see a honey pot of drug use like this injecting room has created – and it is well known and well understood that is exactly what has happened.
-I want to quote from Yarra’s mayor Stephen Jolly.
-He calls it:
+I quote from Yarra’s mayor Stephen Jolly, who calls it:

 … the greatest public policy disaster in recent Victorian history.

 They are very strident in their views now, because they have heard from residents.
 There are the hundreds of thousands of needles and syringes that the council has to clean up – $400,000 annually spent cleaning up syringes, with no clear financial commitment from the government at all to assist in this.
 They have done some landscaping – they talk about landscaping and improving amenity – but that does not take away from the dangers in the streets for the residents.
 I have seen videos of the drug use in the streets and the sexual acts that are done for deals.
-I mean, the residents are all there with their CCTVs, and they send it to us, and it is pretty graphic.
-This is where children play, this is where children live and this is where children go to school.
-And they have to step over dead bodies, watch drug users using drugs and see the shocking degradation of the area in terms of the human filth that is there.
+I mean, the residents are all there with their CCTV, and they send it to us, and it is pretty graphic.
+This is where children play, this is where children live and this is where children go to school, and they have to step over dead bodies, watch drug users using drugs and see the shocking degradation of the area in terms of the human filth that is there.
 This is unacceptable on any level.
 This is a policy failure, because it has not taken into consideration the amenity of the residents of North Richmond.
 I hope that their voice gets louder and louder and louder, because the government has ignored their concerns for too long.

 I want to quote from somebody else who has said what is going on.
 They have called it a ‘one-stop shop for crime’ – this is what local police have dubbed the area.
 The article goes on: